 Message: Save the date.

 Social Media: Post fresh content to your platforms.
-Visuals and infographics are eye-catching and great for engagement.
+Visuals and Giving Tuesday graphics are eye-catching and easy to share which makes them great for engagement.
 Heifer International shared this infographic to encourage their audience to get involved in Giving Tuesday.

 Message: Happy Thanksgiving!
 Remember to give back on Tuesday.

 Social Media: Post a fun holiday message or Giving Tuesday graphic to draw the connection to Giving Tuesday.
 This is also a great time to send out a stewardship email saying thank you to your supporters.
 Download these email templates for nonprofit annual communications to save tons of time crafting your emails: